Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/dataset_subsets.rst

 On of the most common operations with datasets, represented by the :doxy:`Data` or :doxy:`LabeledData` classes,  are the creation of different types of datasets.
-There are different types of subsets, and thus shark offers a wide variety of functions and objects for handling subsets.
+There are different types of subsets, and thus Shark offers a wide variety of functions and objects for handling subsets.

 Basics of Subset Generation